 Personal Motto: “Leave no stone unturned in pursuit of what you seek.”

 Dr. Greg Galardi received his Doctorate of Business Administration with a specialization in Criminal Justice Administration from Northcentral University in 2008.
-He completed an MBA from Northcentral University, an M.S. from Central Michigan University, and a Bachelor of Arts degree from Bellevue College.
+He completed an MBA from Northcentral University, an M.S.in Human Resources from Central Michigan University, and a Bachelor of Arts degree from Bellevue College.

-Dr. Galardi retired from the Papillion Police Department in 2004 after a very successful law enforcement career.
-His assignments included Acting Chief of Police, Police Lieutenant (Administration, Investigations, and Operations Commander), Police Sergeant, DARE officer, Police Field Training Officer, and Police Officer.
-He was also a traffic radar instructor and pepper mace instructor.
+Dr. Galardi retired from the Papillion Police Department in 2004 after a very successful law enforcement career for the City of Papillion, Nebraska and prior to that the City of LaVista, Nebraska.
+Assignments included Acting Chief of Police, Police Lieutenant (Administration, Investigations, and Operations Commander), Police Sergeant, DARE officer, Police Field Training Officer, and Police Officer.
+He was a traffic radar instructor and pepper mace instructor.
 His career included numerous commendations for his exemplary performance in the areas of investigation and arrest of felony criminal suspects, lifesaving, hostage negotiation, community policing, grant writing and investigation and arrest of felony criminal suspects.
 Galardi was awarded Employee of the Year three times during his public service career.

-Dr. Galardi teaches both in the traditional classroom environment and online.
-Undergraduate courses taught have included Survey of Criminal Justice, Introduction to Corrections, Policing, Criminal Law, Criminal Procedures, Courts and Judicial Processes, Victimology, Criminology, Research Methods, Organization and Administration of Justice, Criminalistics, and the capstone course Seminar in Criminal Justice.
-Graduate courses currently taught in the MSOM program include Study Design and Data Collection, and Statistical Methods Data Analysis.
-Galardi has supervised undergraduate and graduate internships.
-He assists undergraduate criminal justice and psychology students with research projects, and serves as a faculty sponsor for graduate research students in the Master of Science in Organizational Management program.
+Dr. Galardi’s teaching experiences include both in the traditional classroom environment and online.
+Undergraduate courses taught have included Introduction to College, Survey of Criminal Justice, Introduction to Corrections, Policing, Criminal Law, Criminal Procedures, Courts and Judicial Processes, Victimology, Criminology, Research Methods, Organization and Administration of Justice, Criminalistics, and the capstone course Seminar in Criminal Justice.
+Galardi has taught Organizational Behavior, Loss Prevention and Production Operations Management in the Business area.
+Graduate courses taught in the MSOM program include Study Design and Data Collection, and Statistical Methods Data Analysis.
+Galardi has supervised undergraduate and graduate internships and worked with graduate students on their research projects in the Master of Science in Organizational Management program.

-Dr. Galardi was the recipient of the 2010 Nebraska State College System Teaching Excellence Award, the Peru State College Teaching Excellence Award for the 2009-2010 academic year, and the Peru State College School of Professional Studies Innovational Instructional Award for his work in Criminalistics Education and his work with Dr. James Nevitt on the initial Analysis of Evil course in 2006.
+Dr. Galardi was the recipient of the 2010 Nebraska State College System Teaching Excellence Award and the 2009-2010 Peru State College Teaching Excellence Award.
+In concert with Dr. James Nevitt, they were awarded the 2006 Peru State College School of Professional Studies Innovational Instructional Award for their work in the initial Honors Analysis of Evil course, which continues to this day.

 Galardi’s academic interests include student learning in criminal justice, online instruction and curriculum development, and management issues pertinent to policing.
-Dr. Galardi has been the Associate Editor of Lambda Alpha Epsilon-Journal of the American Criminal Justice Association since 2005.
+Dr. Galardi continues his role as Associate Editor of Lambda Alpha Epsilon-Journal of the American Criminal Justice Association, which he was appointed to beginning in 2005.

-Galardi’s community service projects include working with the Special Olympics, Jaycees.
+Galardi’s community service projects include working with the Special Olympics and Jaycees.
 Greg was recognized in 1998 and 1999 with a State of Nebraska Governor’s award for his contributions to the Special Olympics.
-Greg also has volunteered as a youth basketball coach for over 25 years in Auburn, Bellevue, Omaha, Papillion, Wahoo, and Weston, Nebraska.
-Galardi also currently volunteers his time as an Assistant Coach and Recruiter for the Men’s basketball program, Men’s Football Program, and was an Assistant Coach and recruiter for the Lady Bobcats in 2007-8.
+Greg volunteered as a youth basketball coach for over 25 years in Auburn, Bellevue, Omaha, Papillion, Wahoo, and Weston, Nebraska.
+Galardi volunteered as an Assistant Coach and Recruiter for the PSC Men’s basketball program from 2008 to 2010 and as an Assistant Coach and recruiter for the Women’s Lady Bobcats Basketball program in 2007-8.

 Academy of Criminal Justice Sciences